Russell-Nesbitt/probeStartTree/README.md

  ### Installation ###
 All DLC is required for this mod to function.
 Click the green "<> Code" button and select "Download ZIP".
 Extract the zipped file that results.
+In a separate window, navigate to .../steam/steamapps/common/Kerbal Space Program
+It is strongly recommended to make a backup copy of the "GameData" folder before you proceed.
-Go into the "probeStartTree-main" folder, and then into the "probeStartTree" folder.
+In the unzipped download, navigate into the "probeStartTree-main" folder, and then into the "probeStartTree" folder.
-Drag and drop the "GameData" folder contained within into .../steam/steamapps/common/Kerbal Space Program
+Drag the "GameData" folder found within into .../Kerbal Space Program in the other open window.
 Merge all folders when prompted.
 Overwrite all files when prompted.
 Done!